awslabs/aws-well-architected-labs/content/Cost/300_Labs/300_Organization_Data_CUR_Connection/2_Create_Automation_Resources_Source.md

             # create service client using the assumed role credentials
             client = boto3.client(
-                "organizations", region_name="us-east-1", #Using the Organization client to get the data.
-This MUST be us-east-1 regardless of region you have the lamda in aws_access_key_id=ACCESS_KEY,
+                "organizations", region_name="us-east-1", #Using the Organizations client to get the data.
+This MUST be us-east-1 regardless of region you have the Lamda in aws_access_key_id=ACCESS_KEY,
                 aws_secret_access_key=SECRET_KEY,
                 aws_session_token=SESSION_TOKEN,